Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Defense Minister Yoav Gallant and former IDF Chief of Staff Gadi Eizenkot had warned that the enemy was drawing inspiration from the Israeli public’s disunity and demonstrations against the government’s proposed judicial reform that included soldiers refusing to report for reserve duties if what many protestors referred to as a “coup” continued.
 Still, the government did not anticipate the attack.

 Reports since October 7 revealed the IDF did have some indications that something was afoot.
 Israeli intelligence had foreseen a possible attack.
-A document code-named “Jericho Wall” written in May 2022 said Hamas was planning to attack on a Saturday, Shabbat, or on a Jewish holiday, when fewer soldiers would be guarding the border.
+A document code-named “Jericho Wall” obtained in April 2022 said Hamas was planning to attack on a Saturday, Shabbat, or on a Jewish holiday when fewer soldiers would be guarding the border.
 Rockets, it said, would provide cover for an assault on Israeli communities and military bases while drones and snipers disabled surveillance cameras.
-Officials discounted the ability of Hamas to conduct such a sophisticated operation.
+Terrorists would pour into Israel in paragliders, on motorcycles, and on foot.

 In July 2023, an officer in Unit 8200, Israel’s version of America’s National Security Agency, warned that Hamas had conducted a training exercise that looked suspiciously like the plan outlined in Jericho Wall.
 “It is a plan designed to start a war,” she added.
 “It’s not just a raid on a village.”